 - Toileting space for assistance animals

 Presentations and Materials

-As the event planner, you will want to work with invited speakers and presenters to ensure that presentations and materials are accessible to persons with disabilities.
+As the event planner, you will want to work with invited speakers and presenters to ensure that presentations and materials are accessible to people with disabilities.

 - Ask the presenter(s) to provide a copy of the presentation materials well in advance to allow for preparation of alternative format versions (large print, Braille, etc.) and to provide to interpreters or captioners.